 For one, you take note of what these oral issues are.
 Because your kids’ teeth are at that development stage, most of these matters relate to their growth.
 And if left untreated, these ailments can also impact how their permanent teeth mature.

 What, then, can you do to tend to the oral health of your babies and kids?
 Here are some key things you might want to consider:

 When they are babies, your children have virtually no cavity-causing bacteria in their mouths.
 However, you might transmit them to your kids if you’re not careful.

-According to a report by the NBC News, parents may risk spreading Streptococcus mutans to their babies via saliva.
-Especially if they have active tooth decay.
+According to a report by NBC News, parents may risk spreading Streptococcus mutans to their babies via saliva.
+This is especially true if they have active tooth decay.
 If you clean your baby’s pacifier with your mouth or share utensils with your kids, you might have transferred some to your child’s mouth.